filahf/budgie-stream/README.md

 The project is built using Electron/React/Express.
 The image above shows the simplified flow of audio data, from capture to playback on your Sonos device.

 #### Capture
 The project utilizes electrons [desktopCapturer](https://www.electronjs.org/docs/api/desktop-capturer) to capture raw audio.
-The stream of raw audio is in the form of 32 bit float.
+The stream of raw audio is captured in the format of 32 bit float.
 #### Conversion
 The server expects a stream of 16 bit signed integer.
 Hence the conversion before sending the stream to the server.